 Is it comfortable?
 Does it need any mod?

-Featuring three-ways adjustable, “T” type headband, the EV900 goggles can be adapted for almost any head sizes.
+Featuring three-ways adjustable, “T” type headband, the EV900 goggles can be adapted for almost any head size.
 The problem is with the face plate’s nose area.
-I can’t decide whether the the nose opening it is too small ore just badly positioned.
-Luckily my nose has a decent size and after few minutes I got used with the goggles on my head.
+I can’t decide whether the nose opening it is too small or just badly positioned.
+Luckily my nose has a decent size and after a few minutes, I got used to the goggles on my head.
 But, if you have a big honker, you are in trouble.
-You will need to mod the face plate by cutting out a piece of it.
+You will need to mod the faceplate by cutting out a piece of it.

 Sighted people will also have issues using this EV900 headset.
 In addition that it is too small to be used with eyeglasses, there is no way of focal length adjustment (interpupillary distance adjustment).

-Frankly, initially it was not my plan to take apart the google, but testing the HDMI input I found out that is not working.
-I tried with 2 different type of desktop computers and a laptop, nothing, only blue screen.
+Frankly, initially, it was not my plan to take apart the google, but after testing the HDMI input I found out that is not working.
+I tried with 2 different types of desktop computers and a laptop, nothing, only a blue screen.
 I also test it with a second HDMI cable.
 Same thing 🙁

-Therefore, in order to check if the problem is about a bad cable connections or poor soldering, I removed the 6 screws that hold together the Eachine EV900.
-Inside, everything looks fine, every cable in on its place.
+Therefore, in order to check if the problem is about a bad cable connection or poor soldering, I removed the 6 screws that hold together the Eachine EV900.
+Inside, everything looks fine, every cable in its place.
 The HDMI connector soldering look also good.
-I concluded that there must be something wrong with the main board 🙁
+I concluded that there must be something wrong with the mainboard 🙁

 As I didn’t find anything suspicious, at least I can confirm that it has two radio modules inside (so it has true Diversity).
 I also found inside a reset button and a Rec/Photo button.
 Therefore I am sure that Eachine plans to develop a new version of the EV 900 with integrated DVR.